Mike Gray – Manager, Sales

 Like so many of us, Tom rediscovered his love for bikes about 15 years ago while looking for a better workout.
 “Wow, that trail really kicked my a**,” and he never looked back.
 Mountain biking then led to road bikes a few years later.
 And he can tell you the rest.
 After retiring from the Coast Guard, Tom decided to give the bike industry a try.
 He started working for various bicycle shops as a sales person, then picking up the craft of a mechanic.
 He is a USAC licensed race mechanic; working for SRAM Neutral Race Support at local amateur and professional level road and cyclocross races.
 He is going to make sure you love your bike.
 For information on our bike service click here.

 We are so happy to have Joanne on our team.
 Loads of experience, not just riding, but running businesses and managing people.
 This dog-lover was born in Ohio; she’s been a pastry chef in France, a bakery owner in New Jersey.
 And has an additional degree in construction management.
 She’s an aspiring woodworker and furniture maker.
+She graduated from Barnett’s bicycle mechanic program in 2020.
 And it turns out she’s a natural born mountain biker!

 Don Reichman – Sales, Ride Leader, Tech Support